 We strongly recommend getting travel insurance every time you travel.
 It may save your life and give you peace of mind as a solo female traveler.

 We also suggest you search for local health clinics or hospitals that are near your accommodation and compatible with your insurance.
-Have their address and phone number handy in case you have a health emergency.
+Have their address and phone number handy in case you have a health emergency and download any app that your insurance company offers for remote support.

-If you think that you may have contracted an STI, go get tested as soon as possible so you can get treatment early.
+If you think that you may have contracted an STI from a casual sex encounter while traveling, go get tested as soon as possible so you can get treatment early.

 If you don’t feel like having sex with someone you just met or you find yourself in an uncomfortable situation, assess if it is safe for you to leave and if it it is, do so.
 Don’t feel pressured into doing something you don’t want to do.